-October brings us brand new features, improvements and bug fixes for Sage Financials (previously know as Sage Live).
+October brings us brand new features, improvements and bug fixes for Sage Financials (previously known as Sage Live).
 This month the Sage Financials upgrade is a push upgrade*, available to install at the end of October.
 For more information about the latest upgrade, join Sage’s Customer Release Webinar

 Balance Enquiry Improvements